Who Is Conor McGregor?

 Dropping back to the more comfortable lightweight class, McGregor delivered another impressive performance with a second-round TKO of Eddie Alvarez in November 2016, simultaneously making him the UFC's lightweight and featherweight champions.

-McGregor's relationship with the UFC became strained when his inactivity in the octagon prompted its president to strip the fighter of his titles.
-When White declared that the April 2018 bout between Max Holloway and Khabib Nurmagomedov would be for the lightweight championship, McGregor replied with a profane tweet in which he said, "You'll strip me of nothing."
+McGregor's relationship with the UFC became strained when his inactivity in the octagon prompted its president to strip the fighter of his featherweight and lightweight titles by early 2018.

 White, who called the incident the "most despicable thing in UFC history," said the Irish fighter attempted to justify his actions via text by explaining the bad blood between his and Nurmagomedov's camps.
 Turning himself in to the NYPD that night, McGregor was arrested and charged with three counts of assault and one count of criminal mischief.